SunnySuite/Sunny.jl/docs/src/why.md

 - Powerful functionality for fitting effective spin models.
 See tutorials for [fitting to diffuse scattering](@ref "10.
 Fitting to diffuse scattering data") and [fitting to spin wave bands](@ref "SW35 - LuVO₃ fitting").
+- [Entangled units](@ref entangle_system) describe local groups of strongly
+  entangled spins.
+See the [Ba₃Mn₂O₈ tutorial](@ref "12.
+Fitting to the dispersion of a dimerized magnet").
 - Programmatic interface in the [Julia language](https://julialang.org/) for full flexibility and performance.

-But still evolving:

-- GPU acceleration is a work in progress.
+- GPU acceleration is in progress.
 The [MAIQMag fork](https://github.com/MAIQMag/Sunny.jl) supports CUDA solvers for batched spin wave calculations.
 GPU acceleration of classical spin dynamics is on the long-term wish list.